 I watched and reviewed the film yesterday and today had the opportunity to sit down with writer and director Quinn Armstrong via Zoom to talk about police training videos, the timeliness of this satire, and what he hopes to expose with his film.

-Note: This interview does contain mild spoilers for Survival Skills
+Ed.
+Note: This interview does contain mild spoilers for Survival Skills, and has been lightly edited for clarity and brevity.

 M: I wanted to get started with the basics, so why a training cassette?